funilrys/PyFunceble/docs/configuration.rst

 .. note::
     If the parent directory does not exist, we move to the next possible location in the given order.

-    This means that under most Windows versions, we consider :code:`%APPDATA%\PyFunceble` - also know as :code:`C:\Users\userName\AppData\PyFunceble`- as the configuration location.
+    This means that under most Windows versions, we consider :code:`%APPDATA%\PyFunceble` - also know as :code:`C:\Users\userName\AppData\Roaming\PyFunceble`- as the configuration location.
     But if the :code:`%APPDATA%` directory does not exist, we fallback to current directory as the configuration location.

 Custom location